RoadieHQ/marketing-site/content/docs/getting-started/scaffolding-components/index.md

 In the "Create a New Component" page, click the "Register Existing Component" button
 ![register-new-component.png](register-new-component.png)

 Enter the URL of the template that you created in Step Two.
-Click
 ![create-existing-component.png](create-existing-component.png)

 Click Analyze, and Import.